Contents

 Primary market

-The primary market is where bonds are initially issued by the issuer directly to investors.
+Bonds are initially issued by the issuer directly to investors in the primary market.
 This is a private placement process, and the bonds are not traded on public exchanges.
 Investment banks often act as intermediaries in the primary market.
-They help issuers structure the bond issue.
-They also determine pricing and market the bonds to potential investors.
+They help issuers structure the bond issue, determine pricing, and market the bonds to potential investors.

 Secondary market